Robertdeaton15/robrobdeaton/Contributions.md

 Here's a quick breakdown of what can be done:

+* Documentation - We need a lot of help in this category.
+    1. If you're really good at formatting markdown or making edits to to any of the Wiki contents, you are more than welcome to do so.
+    2. If you'd like to make more tutorials, add glossaries, etc. (really anything Wiki related), you are more than welcome.
+    3. Documentation in code is also a must!
+If you'd like to work on this, you're also more than welcome!

 * Build multiple GUI Front-Ends (one for Mac, Windows, Linux, iOS, Windows Phone, etc.) Mono/.NET has really good support for multiple platform tools.
 Xamarin.Mac/MonoMac will be a good candidate for Mac, Windows has WPF/WinForms, iOS has Xamarin.iOS, and Linux has GTK#.
 XWT (https://github.com/mono/xwt) also provides a fantastic cross-platform approach for the smaller bits of UI that look fairly similar across all platforms.

 * Make Disa.Terminal really awesome and feature rich.